Relying On the Network Is A High-Risk Consulting Growth Strategy

 I’ve heard variations of this statement more times than I can count.

-However, in my experience, heavily relying on your network and relationships to grow your consulting business, might result in an unreliable pipeline and unpredictable future.
+However, in my experience, heavily relying on the network and relationships as a business development strategy results in an unreliable pipeline and unpredictable future.

 In an overcrowded consulting market, digital is how new business is won.

-There is nothing wrong with nurturing and growing your network and relationships.
+There is nothing wrong with nurturing and growing a business network and relationships.
 Hell, I’m a big network guy myself.
 Don’t get me wrong!